If you’re wondering how to be a digital nomad, you might also be thinking…

 For me, the “digital” part is…

-Waking up early because I want to, getting work done, and scheduling in my free time for the week to travel and have fun.
+I wake up early because I want to, I get work done, and then I schedule my free time for the week to travel and have fun.

-It’s the ability to have the freedom to work from pretty much any country on the planet that has decent wifi.
+I have the ability to work from pretty much any country on the planet that has decent wifi.

-I find what I do, addicting, in the best possible way.
-I can’t look back, and I’m grateful and thankful to MYSELF for taking on the risk and very hard step into the land of blogging (seriously, choose another remote job, this one is the hardest lol).
+I find what I do addicting in the best possible way.
+I can’t look back, and I’m grateful and thankful to MYSELF for taking on the risk of becoming a digital nomad and the very hard step into the land of blogging (seriously, choose another remote job, this one is the hardest lol).

 In terms of the “nomad” part, to me, it means…